 The top surface of the continuous, weight-bearing construction within a structure or building upon which persons or objects stand e.g. the top of the slab in concrete slab construction or the top of the wood flooring in wood frame construction.
 A "floor" may be found at each level or story of a building or structure including the basement or cellar.

 FLOOR AREA

-The sum of the horizontal areas of floors of a building or structure measured from the exterior face of exterior walls and from the center line of dividing walls for courtyards and decks or porches where covered by a roof.
+The sum of the horizontal areas of floors of a building or structure measured from the exterior face of exterior walls where such building or structure is covered by a roof.

 FLOOR AREA, LIVABLE